So, you’re ready to buy a home, but 30 years seem like a long time to make mortgage payments.

 - The Bottom Line: Is a 15-Year or 30-Year Mortgage Right for You?

-In general, a 15-year mortgage costs less overall but comes with higher monthly payments.
+A 15-year mortgage generally costs less overall but comes with higher monthly payments.
 A 30-year mortgage offers lower monthly payments, but you’ll pay more interest over time because it charges a higher interest rate and takes twice as long to repay.

 “A longer mortgage means more time in debt, but a shorter mortgage means less disposable income,” says Lyle Solomon, a bankruptcy attorney at Oak View Law Group in Rocklin, California.

 To help calculate costs for a 15-year and 30-year mortgage, you can use a mortgage comparison tool.